hashicorp/packer/website/README.md

 ## Editing Markdown Content

-Documentation content is written in [Markdown](https://www.markdownguide.org/cheat-sheet/) and you'll find all files listed under the `/pages` directory.
+Documentation content is written in [Markdown](https://www.markdownguide.org/cheat-sheet/) and you'll find all files listed under the `/content` directory.

-To create a new page with Markdown, create a file ending in `.mdx` in the `pages/` directory.
-The path in the pages directory will be the URL route.
-For example, `pages/hello/world.mdx` will be served from the `/hello/world` URL.
+To create a new page with Markdown, create a file ending in `.mdx` in a `content/<subdirectory>`.
+The path in the content directory will be the URL route.
+For example, `content/docs/hello.mdx` will be served from the `/docs/hello` URL.

+> **Important**: Files and directories will only be rendered and published to the website if they are [included in sidebar data](#editing-navigation-sidebars).
+Any file not included in sidebar data will not be rendered or published.

 This file can be standard Markdown and also supports [YAML frontmatter](https://middlemanapp.com/basics/frontmatter/).
 YAML frontmatter is optional, there are defaults for all keys.